-Tuxedo and Bowness parks are two of the more notable examples of land that came
+Tuxedo and Bowness parks are two of the more notable examples of land that came an electronic phonograph connected to loudspeakers on the lagoon.
+Music remains a nostalgic part of the skating experience

 Bowness Park holds a special place in Calgary's park history, its cultural landscape, and in the hearts of Calgarians.
-Its picturesque natural setting along the Bow River on the outskirts of town made it a classic example of the kind of "pleasure grounds" enjoyed by city folk in the early 1900s.
+Its picturesque natural setting along the Bow River on the ontskirts of town made it a classic example of the kind of "pleasure grounds" enjoyed by city folk in the early 1900s.